aristocratious/docusaurus-mvp/docs/get-started/faq.md

 ### Can you integrate with our existing software systems?

-Yes, we design AI systems to work seamlessly with existing tools like CRM systems, project management platforms, communication tools, and financial software.
-API-first design ensures smooth integration without disrupting current workflows.
+Yes, we design AI systems to work with existing tools like CRM systems, project management platforms, communication tools, and financial software.
+API-first design ensures integration without disrupting current workflows.

 ### What if we don't have technical expertise on our team?